 Current roofing materials’ prices (as of June 6, 2011)

-We’ve done some digging on current asphalt roofing shingles prices, and first checked out two major retailers’ websites: the Home Depot and Lowe’s.
+We’ve done some digging on current asphalt shingles prices, and first checked out two major retailers’ websites: the Home Depot and Lowe’s.
 These two huge home improvement retailers do not take long to update their prices and usually get the best deals from roofing manufacturers.
 Here is what we found:

-Just as a side note, we used Home Depot’s roofing prices for our Roofing Materials Calculator, and those prices date back to November 2010.
-The prices were based on GAF / ELK 30-year architectural roofing shingles and the price per bundle of shingles was $27.95 + tax.
+Just as a side note, we used Home Depot’s prices for our Roofing Materials Calculator, and those prices date back to November 2010.
+The prices were based on GAF / ELK 30-year architectural shingles and the price per bundle of shingles was $27.95 + tax.

 Lowe’s website does have roofing prices up online, and here is what they have: